chinamike65/hugo-tuolesi/content/book1/book1en.md

 Quietness and innocence eliminate darkness,

-Act purely and strictly follow the Buddhist commandments,
+Act purely, and strictly follow the Buddhist commandments,

-Good Hui wins Wang Shan Jiao and wishes to prosper.
+May the victorious Lobzang Drakpa's teachings flourish and spread!

 "Innocence of wisdom far from the edge of permanence" is the incomparable right view.

-Our empty right view is Nagarjuna Bodhisattva's Madhyamika right view.
+Our right view of emptiness is Nagarjuna Bodhisattva's Madhyamika right view.

 What is middle view?
 Between the constant edge and the broken edge is the middle view.